 Manufacturing companies are complex.
-They need digital connectivity and accessibility to function properly.
-When you deploy blockchain technology, you are incorporating a solution that will revolutionize every aspect of manufacturing, including product safety, warranty management, and MRO (Maintenance, Repair, and Overhaul).
+They need digital connectivity and accessibility to function correctly.
+When you deploy blockchain technology, you incorporate a solution that will revolutionize every aspect of manufacturing, including product safety, warranty management, and MRO (Maintenance, Repair, and Overhaul).

 This blockchain technology increases invisibility among suppliers, material sourcing and procurement, and production floor operations.
-It is able to audit the supply chain.
-It works to increase transparency, detect and prevent poor quality products, and track maintenance in real-time.
+It can audit the supply chain.
+It increases transparency, detects and prevents poor quality products, and tracks maintenance in real-time.
 It helps to improve manufacturing efficiency, prevents system failures, and improves material sourcing.

 Audit Supply Chain Management